Ronald Richards (lawyer): Notable cases

 In February 2011, in People v.
 Troyer (2011) 51 Cal.4th 599, Richards filed an amicus curiae brief to the case, stating that "judges evaluating police searches must look at whether police had an objectively reasonable basis to believe there was an emergency", citing the conflict between People v.
 Ray (1999) and Brigham City v.
 Stuart.
 The Supreme Court of California ruled that the entry of local police in Sacramento County into the bedroom of Albert Troyer without a warrant was legal, covered by the emergency-aid exception to the Fourth Amendment's legal protections against unreasonable search and seizure.

 In 2011, Richards represented former venture capitalist Russell Armstrong in numerous matters.
-He was married to Taylor Armstrong, a cast member of the Bravo TV series The Real Housewives of Beverly Hills.
+Russell was married to Taylor Armstrong, a cast member of the Bravo TV series The Real Housewives of Beverly Hills.
 After allegations of money troubles and claims of domestic violence surfaced within the show, Russell committed suicide, found by his landlord and Taylor on August 15, 2011.

 In June 2014, Richards successfully represented Navabeh Borman in the California Court of Appeal in suing her ex-attorney Hillel Chodos in Chodos v.
 Borman (2014) 227 Cal.App.4th 76.
 Borman was being sued by Chodos for unpaid attorney fees relating to Borman's divorce and subsequent Marvin action, which had resulted in a tax-free $26 million settlement to Borman.
 Justice Richard Mosk said that Judge Barbara Ann Meiers in her original ruling should not have allowed the jury to consider a multiplier, and hence reduced Chodos's payment from $7.8 million to $1.8 million, which the court said represented a reasonable hourly rate of $1,000 for the 1,800 hours the jury found Chodos had worked on the case.